Add some excitement to your space unit with this solar system reader’s theater script!

 - Pictures to scale of planets and other space bodies (optional); Google Images is a good resource for this.

-Interested in this Solar System Reader’s Theater Script?
-Get It Now Here!
+Get This Solar System Reader’s Theater Script Here!

 I present reader’s theater scripts as part of reader’s workshop.
 I follow a model of “Before”, “During”, and “After” reading.

 “Before” (Part 1) is an introductory activity that I do with students before we get into the meat of the lesson.
 The purpose is to hook students’ attention and peak their interest in the topic.